prototux/TCL-TV-reverse-engineering/README.md

 For the "can the CIA do weeping angel on my TV" question, the answer is definitively yes, there's the same "fake off" possibilities (that i actually use in my replacement of sitatvservice). but there's no camera and it doesn't seems to have any microphone.

 Basically, i wouldn't call this TV "secure" if you're using the OperaTV browser (quite old) or didn't replaced the sitatvservice binary that listen to the network (and possibly other binaries as well) with a custom binary. and this TV is defintiively not secure against physical tampering given the console port is accessible even without opening the TV.

+## Thanks and credits
+Thanks to KailoKyra and gab for their help about reverse engineering and embedded ARM platforms.
+Tools used in this effort: binwalk, dd, binary ninja, retdec, gdb, dropbear, picocom, strace, caffein, probably some i forgot.